-Trust • Reputation • Due Diligence
+Trust & Reputation & Due Diligence

-Pay-to-Remove Negative Reviews?
 The Dark Side of Broker Rating Platforms

+Broker rating platforms influence buying decisions far more than many teams realize.
 The problem is not advertising.
-The problem is opacity.
-When a platform presents itself as an impartial rating authority but also sells "reputation" outcomes, the line between directory and manipulation becomes dangerously thin.
+The problem is opacity -- when a platform presents itself as impartial but also sells reputation outcomes.

 Rating platforms solve a real need: traders want a shortcut to trust.
-The average buyer does not have the time (or expertise) to verify licenses, execution model, liquidity, onboarding policies, or withdrawal operations.
+The average buyer does not have the time or expertise to verify licenses, execution model, liquidity, onboarding policies, or withdrawal operations.

-• Directory: discoverability, listing pages, comparisons
+Discoverability, listing pages, comparisons

-• Media: educational content, "investigations", headlines
+Educational content, "investigations", headlines

-• Reputation layer: ratings, reviews, badges, warnings
+Ratings, reviews, badges, warnings

-• Lead-gen business: traffic monetization through ads, packages, and promotions
+Traffic monetization through ads, packages, and promotions

 Pay-to-play is a spectrum.
 Some forms are normal advertising.
 Others can become coercive.
 The key question is: can payment influence rating outcomes or review visibility?